National STONEWALL Rebellion Veterans Association

 #3

-Picture is of the 1969 Cadillac DeVille convertible aka the "Stonewall Car" being serviced at
+Picture is of the 1969 Cadillac DeVille a/k/a the "Stonewall Convertible" being serviced at

 Prestige Auto Repair on Third Avenue in the Upper, Upper East Side of Manhattan, N.Y.C.

-[Photo by Youth-4-SVA's female organizer Gina D. Wright]
+[Photo by Youth-4-SRVA's female organizer Gina D. Wright]

 #4